ropensci/beastier/README.md

 See [FAQ](Faq.md)

 ## Missing features/unsupported

 `beastier` cannot do everything `BEAST2` can.

 Here are some missing or (yet) unsupported features:

+ * Set a random number generator seed
+ * Validate a BEAST2 input file
+ * Continue a BEAST2 run
  * Setup BEAGLE
- * Continue a BEAST2 run
- * Validate a BEAST2 input file

 ## There is a feature I miss